Pursuit of Voluntary Agreements to Improve Ecological Conditions in the Delta and Upstream Watershed

 Since the Water Action Plan was released in 2014, the administration through the State Water Board and the Natural Resources Agency, including its constituent Departments of Fish and Wildlife and Water Resources, have continued to analyze the many different regulatory and voluntary efforts underway in tributaries to the Sacramento and San Joaquin rivers.
 In some regions and watersheds, there are existing regulatory proceedings related to water or federal licensing of privately-owned hydroelectric dams.
 In other watersheds, stakeholders have begun to organize discussions about collaborative voluntary programs.

-The Natural Resources Agency will build on this work done to date and help develop voluntary agreements by the end of 2016 between stakeholders in the Sacramento Valley, and in the Stanislaus, Tuolumne, and Merced River watersheds (tributaries that form the Lower San Joaquin River watershed) that, when implemented, will improve instream conditions for fisheries.
+The Natural Resources Agency will build on this work done to date and help develop voluntary agreements between stakeholders in the Sacramento Valley, and in the Stanislaus, Tuolumne, and Merced River watersheds (tributaries that form the Lower San Joaquin River watershed) that, when implemented, will improve instream conditions for fisheries.
 The agreements may include specific flow and non-flow measures that support fisheries and ecological restoration in the specific watersheds across the Bay-Delta watershed.

-The guiding principles for this effort include the following:
+The guiding principles for this effort are available here.

 In parallel, the Water Board’s process to update the Bay Delta Water Quality Control Plan update process will continue on its own schedule.
-It is the hope of the Resources Agency that the various agreements will positively inform the outcome of the Water Board’s process, focus stakeholders on effective implementation, and achieve real improvement in conditions for fisheries and the ecosystem in 2017.
+It is the hope of the Resources Agency that the various agreements will positively inform the outcome of the Water Board’s process, focus stakeholders on effective implementation, and achieve real improvement in conditions for fisheries and the ecosystem.

 On September 19, 2016, Governor Edmund G. Brown Jr. wrote to State Water Resources Control Board Chairwoman Felicia Marcus regarding the Water Board’s effort to update minimum flow standards for the lower San Joaquin River.
 The Governor urged the Water Board to also move quickly to analyze flow requirements for the Sacramento River basin.
 He directed the Natural Resources Agency to explore the potential for voluntary, comprehensive agreements on environmental flows in both the Sacramento and San Joaquin river basins.